 This school year we are learning about missions.
 We are learning the importance of missions, the different roles involved in missions, learning Bible texts related to missions, and reading stories of great missionaries.
 I am using several resources that I pieced together in order to make a cohesive study on missions.

 The main resource I am using is the God’s Got Stuff to Do curriculum from Pioneer.
 It covers the different ways a child can take part in global missions such as praying, going, or giving.
 I’m also utilizing the InfoBytes CD for some extra video snippets that give mission facts in an interesting way.
 I’ve also searched out some interesting Youtube videos on children of missionaries.
 We are also reading through Window on the World learning about the different people groups.
 Pioneer has handy prayer cards made for kids that teach your children a few facts about children in different people groups.

 For missionaries we are reading chapter books about missionaries to Asia.
 I’ve focused on Asia to correlate with our geography studies on Asia this year.

 Today we did a portion of the God’s Got Stuff to Do curriculum.
-The boys learned about the 10/40 window and what types of religions live in that area of the world.
+The kids learned about the 10/40 window and what types of religions live in that area of the world.

-The boys with their finished color by number pictures.
+The kids with their finished color by number pictures.
 It was a great learning activity.
-As one son was filling it out he was surprised at how large the area was for Muslims.
+As one child was filling it out he was surprised at how large the area was for Muslims.

 Our study this year is quite varied so days are quite different.
 Today we colored a page on the 10/40 window and did a two page lesson about how God is real.
 Tomorrow we should read more about Jonathan Goforth and look at how we can pray for the lost.
 The day after that we should look in depth at Afghanistan using Window on the World and read more about Jonathan Goforth.
 The next day we will spend time listening to praise and worship music and then do some memory work.
 You get the idea.
 Every day is a little different and that seems to be working well for us right now.